 Minimal, atmospheric, and undoubtedly avant-garde: Cassandre “resists the notion that a travel poster has to be bright, colorful, and entirely legible at a glance.
 Once more he eschews the conventional imagery that would have called for a sleeping car, in favor of a primary image that a sleeping car passenger never sees; a railway traffic signal in the middle of the night” (Brown & Reingold, p.
 16), conveying the notion that 2nd-class can still be a first-rate experience.

 Cassandre’s most popular and enduring advertising idea was for Dubonnet, an odd aperitif created with fortified wine, herbs, spices and quinine.
 It’s basically the French version of the gin-&-tonic: a drink invented so French Foreign Legionnaires in North Africa could get the quinine down.
 For a commercial market, however, the libation was a little more dubious.
 Cassandre ran with it: “Dubo,” (a casual French word for ‘doubt’); “Dubon” (‘good’)… Dubonnet.
-The simplicity and wit of this idea meant that it would endure for decades, and translate almost anywhere – Vietnam, for example, as this version attests.
+This 1932 version of the “Dubonnet” is exquisitely colored and three-dimensional, the hues corresponding to the emotional / psychological state of the drinker.